rhynos44/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 ## Goals

 Given movie data, make recommendations on the type of movie a new production company should produce.
+This <a href="https://github.com/rhynos44/dsc-mod-1-project-v2-1-online-ds-ft-120919/blob/master/project.ipynb">notebook</a> highlights the process and results of accomplishing this goal.

 #### What goes into a successful movie?